cbhacks/drnsf/expr/scripting.rst

       a descendant of the project's root atom.

       The root atom cannot be the name of an asset.

+   .. py:function:: eachatom()

+      Returns a generator which yields an Atom for each node in the project's asset name tree.
+This is the same as calling *root.eachatom()*.

 .. py:function:: P()